MANAGING WETLANDS AS FARM ASSETS

 - Federated Farmers

-Fourteen wetland demonstration sites are being set up, focusing on the protection and restoration of wetlands.
-The demonstration sites cover a range of wetlands across the different farming systems and varying ecological zones of Canterbury.
-Three constructed wetland types are also included.
-The project will run until mid-2023.
+Fourteen wetland demonstration sites were set up, focusing on the protection and restoration of wetlands.
+The demonstration sites covered a range of wetlands across the different farming systems and varying ecological zones of Canterbury.
+Three constructed wetland types were also included.
+The project

 To view some of these case study sites on a map, use the below link.

 Benefits of managing wetlands as a farm asset

 There has been a significant loss of wetlands throughout the country over many years, with 90 percent lost through drainage, land development and land-use change.
 In Canterbury, natural wetlands on the plains are now very rare – remaining wetlands tend to be coastal or in the foothills, high country, or margins of rivers.

 When better integrated into the farm, wetlands become assets offering a range of benefits.
 Reduced operating and compliance costs are a benefit for farmers working to meet their environmental responsibilities.
 For instance, returning a permanently boggy patch of the farm to a wetland can eliminate the need to rescue stuck sheep, offering savings in time and reduced stock losses.
 Good wetland management also offers stronger brand ‘stories’ for consumers, through on-farm actions such as stopping any further loss of on-farm biodiversity and then working to improve it.
 A healthy wetland offers improved environmental benefits (e.g. slowing run-off and reducing excess water, trapping sediment, reducing nutrient run-off), along with the development of recreational spaces, improved amenity for rural communities and eco-tourism opportunities.